streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401trafficpolicyidversion-post-openapi.md

           $ref: '#/definitions/holder'
       - in: path
         name: Id
-        description: "The value of Id for the traffic policy for which you want to update the\t\t\tcomment"
+        description: The value of Id for the traffic policy for which you want to update thecomment
         type: string
       - in: body
         name: UpdateTrafficPolicyCommentRequest